pwin/owlready2/README.rst

   - Fix reference to undeclared entities (they were replaced by None, now by their IRI)
   - Fix loading and saving ontologies whose base IRI ends with /
   - Fix RDF query using string
+  - Fix reasoning when asserting new parents with equivalent classes

 version 2 - 0.11
 ****************